-All the shiny, new and often HUGE playgrounds are getting lots of press lately.
-Seems like everyone loves a big a slide!
-But to many kids under 5, and their parents, these parks are not very practical.
+Seems like everyone loves a giant slide at a park and in terms of equipment it’s the bigger the better!
+But for many kids under 5, and their parents, this isn’t very practical.
 It’s great if there’s a dedicated area for smaller kids but sometimes it’s easier to go to a park that has more suitable equipment for this specific age group, rather than have to climb on equipment yourself to assist your child!

 Here’s a list of playgrounds in the Hills that have great play equipment for under 5s.

 This one is a local favourite amongst Hills District Mums.
 The equipment is just great.
 There are slides, bridges, multiple ways to to climb onto the structure (i.e. ramps, balance beams, climbing ropes, stepping stones) and none of it is too high.
 In addition to the play structure there are also swings, a liberty swing, a sandpit and the Council has just announced that they are building a learn-to-ride track at Crestwood Reserve!

 It’s shaded and there’s plenty of space to pull up a rug by the play area.
 There are also toilets.
 Downsides: it has bark as flooring (so wear enclosed shoes if you’re not a fan) and it isn’t fenced.

 This park always makes our lists because it ticks all the boxes and usually parks don’t cover absolutely everything.

 Fully fenced – tick.
 Shade – over half of the equipment and more is coming.
 Heaps of cool play equipment – tick.
 Trees and grass – tick.
 Coffee nearby – tick.
 Easy parking – tick.
 Toilet – tick.
 And it’s just had an upgrade, making it bigger and better than ever!
 You can read more about the Livvi’s Place extension that’s been added to the old playground here.
 It even includes a water play area!
 Finally we have one here in the Hills!

 The Gables – Box Hill